SlapShotTech/marketplace-connect-for-obs/README.md

 To build the plugin locally, you will need the following installed.

--   Windows 10, or higher
+-   Windows 10 or higher **or** macOS 11 (Big Sur) or higher
--   Visual Studio 17 2022
+-   Visual Studio 17 2022 on Windows, or Xcode 15 on macOS
 -   CMake 3.30.5

-Please note, Marketplace Connect for OBS is currently only available on Windows.

 > [!NOTE]
 > The plugin uses the OBS plugin template.
 For more information, please refer to the [OBS Project's wiki](https://github.com/obsproject/obs-plugintemplate/wiki).